hawk/lux/doc/lux.md

 **@**
 **@Regexp**
 Sets a loop break pattern to a regular expression (see [regular expression][]).
 This statement is only valid in loops.
-It is typically used to match output from a poll command.
+It is typically used to match output from a poll like command.
 When the given `Regexp` matches, the loop is immediately exited.
+The execution continues with the first statement after the loop.
 The test case fails if the loop is exited before the break pattern is matched.
 If no `Regexp` is given, the break failure pattern is reset (cleared).

 **\[endshell\]**
 **\[endshell Regexp\]**